jonathanstowe/JSON-Infer/README.md

 developers who want to consume these services usually have to make the client definition themselves.

-This module aims to provide a way to generate Perl 6 classes that can represent the data from a JSON source.
+This module aims to provide a way to generate Raku classes that can represent the data from a JSON source.
 The structure and the types of the data is inferred from a single data item so the accuracy may depend on the consistency of the data.

 ## Installation

-Assuming you have a working Perl 6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation you should be able to install this with *zef* :

     # From the source directory